Sasuke214/My-JS-Learning-Curve/README.md

   ```

-  1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number
-⋅⋅1.
-Ordered sub-list
-4. And another item.

 1. It's Scope is only within the block where it is defined or declared;
 2. Will leads to reference error until it is initialized; ( Will be in temporal dead zone)
 3. Hoisting will not work
-..* Cannot be declared more than once within the same block, for eg: switch;
+4. Cannot be declared more than once within the same block, for eg: switch;
-..* Can be used as a private variable for a block, which can only be assessed with functions or var
+5. Can be used as a private variable for a block, which can only be assessed with functions or var
    iables within that block.

-..* If let is used to declare variable anywhere in the program, it will be in TDZ.
+6. If let is used to declare variable anywhere in the program, it will be in TDZ.
-..* If any variable is redeclared
+7. If any variable is redeclared

 ___